cookit001/cookitnow/README.md

-# 🍳 Cookly AI V2 — The Smart Kitchen OS
+# 🍳 Cook AI V2 — The Smart Kitchen OS

 > “Cook isn’t just an AI recipe app — it’s your personal kitchen companion that talks, listens, learns, and connects your cooking world.”